- Borrowers can find a personal loan option that fits their exact needs

-A Credit Card Refinance is another name given to a credit card debt consolidation loan.
-This type of personal loan enables you to pay off all your credit cards and, in turn, repay the amount you take out in monthly installments.
+A Credit Card Refinance loan is another name given to a credit card debt consolidation.
+This loan enables you to pay off all your credit card debts and, in turn, repay the amount you take out in monthly installments.

-If you have several credit cards that you pay every month, you can lower your interest rate by applying for a Credit Card Refinance personal loan.
+If you have several credit cards that you pay every month, you can lower your interest rate by applying for a personal loan to refinance credit card debt.

 For example, maybe you have 6 credit cards that you have maxed out.
 You can apply for a personal loan for the amount you owe on all the cards and pay them off.
 In turn, you only have to pay off the Credit Card Refinance personal loan.
 Since you paid off the credit cards with the Credit Card Refinance personal loan, you have 6 fewer bills to pay.